 Sunframe-Logo

-Comprehensive analysis of structural principles, installation methods and applicable scenarios
+Analysis of structural principles, installation methods and applicable scenarios

 In modern medium and high-rise buildings, glass facades increasingly become indispensable elements in architectural design.
 Whether it is in an office building, a hotel or a residential tower, large-area glass systems are often used to enhance lighting, improve visual transparency and achieve aesthetic goals.
 In the glass facade system, curtain wall and window wall are the two most common forms.
 Although the two are very similar in appearance, there are significant differences in structural principles, installation methods, performance and applicable scenarios.